High School Engineering Summer Internship

 APPLICATION PROCESS AND TIMELINE

-The program will be announced in late winter - check back regularly on this web site for updates.
-The application period is in March/April, with selection in late April/May.
+The program will be announced in the winter - check back regularly on this web site for updates.
+Applications can be submitted using the web submission portal starting in February.
+The application period spans February through March, with selection occurring in April.
 Projects will be announced prior to the application due date, and applicants must rank the projects in order of interest as part of the application.

 Applications are only accepted through the web submission portal during the application period.
 Applications include a resume, a transcript, a Letter of Recommendation, and four short answer questions.
 Finalists will be interviewed prior to an offer being made.